Master in Sports Training and Nutrition

 Methodology

-The objective of this master’s comprehensive training programme is to prepare you to:
+The objective of this master in sports nutrition online is to prepare you to:

 - Schedule training plans in the short, medium and long term in different contexts.